May 18, 2023

 After her Masters degree in Medical Biotechnologies at the Federico II University of Naples, Italy, Stella joined our lab in January 2017 on a MDC NYU PhD Fellowship.
 Some highlights of her work include the early detection of lung cancer, the effect of SSR mutations on growth rates in yeast, and how smoking affects the expression of SARS-CoV-2 entry genes.

-She is soon moving to San Diego as a postdoctoral fellow in the Carter Lab at UCSD!
 Go Stella!
 Thanks for all your hard work and kind words.
 You rock!

 November 14, 2022